apache/sedona/README.md

 ## Data Systems Lab
 GeoSpark is one of the projects initiated by [Data Systems Lab](http://www.datasyslab.org/) at Arizona State University.
 The mission of Data Systems Lab is designing and developing experimental data management systems (e.g., database systems).

-# Thanks for the help from GeoSpark community
-We appreciate the help and suggestions from GeoSpark users: [**Thanks List**](https://github.com/DataSystemsLab/GeoSpark/wiki/GeoSpark-Community-Thanks-List)